Appearance in Blazor Diagram Component

 How to change text wrapping

-The TextWrapping property of the annotation defines how the text should be wrapped.
+The TextWrapping property of an annotation defines how the text should be wrapped.
 When text overflows node boundaries, you can control it by using the TextWrapping.
 So, it is wrapped into multiple lines.
 The following code explains how to wrap a text in a node.

 @using Syncfusion.Blazor.Diagram